 Tips for interviewees.

-The Princeton Review recently named Connecticut College’s career program one of the top 20 in North America, and Connecticut College is the only New England liberal arts college on the list.
+The Princeton Review named Connecticut College’s career program one of the top 20 in North America, and Connecticut College is the only New England liberal arts college on the list.
 The four-year career program is an integral part of the Connecticut College experience, complementing the academic rigor inside the classroom.
 It combines one-on-one advising, workshops and career advising, and guarantees $3,000 to all students who complete the program for a summer internship or research experience.
 The College is one of only four in the country that offers all students a funded internship, and the program has been helping students get meaningful internships for more than 15 years.
-Three-quarters of the Class of 2015 completed College-sponsored internships over the 2014 summer break.

-The College just completed a $9.1 million renovation and expansion of Shain Library, which provides more comfortable, usable, technology-rich study spaces, as well as new tools and services to conduct digital scholarship.
-The new Shain Library reopened in March 2015.
+The College completed a $9.1 million renovation and expansion of Shain Library, which provides more comfortable, usable, technology-rich study spaces, as well as new tools and services to conduct digital scholarship.

 Four of our five centers for interdisciplinary scholarship are certification programs.
 The centers offer students the opportunity to commence work on an independently designed project as sophomores, integrate study away and the funded internship to deepen their project through the junior year, and bring it to fruition through a capstone course and thesis in their senior year.